pranavc28/blog/content/posts/thought-engineering-self-awareness.md

 0.837 (Naive) < 0.857 (Overthinking) < 0.867 (Iterative Refinement - statistically significant)

-We also perfomed permutation statistical significance tests on the 200 samples above.
+We also performed permutation statistical significance tests on the 200 samples above.
 Below describes how we calculated this, and the results.

 ## Understanding Permutation Significance Tests